-To add to this, we can also avoid using items completely and purchase read-made reusable items.
-This can include coffee cups, cutlery and even shopping bags.
+To add to this, we can also avoid using items completely and purchase ready-made reusable items.
+This can include coffee cups, cutlery, and even shopping bags.
 The more we reuse, the less we need to produce.
-This prevents waste, reduces manufacturing processes and emissions at the same time.
+This prevents waste and reduces manufacturing processes and emissions at the same time.

 One of the biggest ways of reusing items is through upcycling.
-People are now becoming more and more creative and so, it is now possible to take tired, worn items and upcycle them into beautiful pieces that can be reused.
+People are now becoming increasingly creative, so we can take tired, worn items and upcycle clothing into beautiful pieces we can reuse, or host a clothing swap to give old items a new home.
 It is this kind of clever thinking that can make a difference.

-To ensure we correctly dispose of items recycling is the first option wherever possible when our products reach the end of their useful life.
-Along with this, it also means that items can be repurposed.
+To ensure we correctly dispose of items, recycling is the first option wherever possible when our products reach the end of their useful life, and we can no longer reuse them for a different purpose.
+Along with this, it also means that we can repurpose items.

 It is no longer enough to generate waste and throw it away without a care.
 We need to take responsibility for our actions.
-This is a vital aspect of turning around the environmental problems we’ve caused whilst working to set things right.
+Conservation practices we can all relatively easily undertake in the home are vital to turning around the environmental problems we’ve caused while working on setting things right.

-The truth is, for centuries we have been creating needless amounts of waste.
+The truth is, for centuries, we have been creating needless amounts of waste.
 This waste is causing havoc with wildlife.
-It is killing animals, it is altering food chains and causing problems with global warming.
+It is killing animals, altering food chains, and causing problems with global warming.

 The future of our environment is in our hands.
-We can take control of our destiny but it requires a considered approach.
-When we begin to think about what we buy, as well as what we reuse and recycling, we can make a difference.
+We can take control of our destiny, but it requires a considered approach.
+When we begin to think about what we buy and what we reuse and recycle, we can make a difference.
 This proves that the importance of the 4Rs is more prominent than ever before.

-It is going to take a joint effort but there is no reason why cannot do this together.
+It will take a joint effort, but we must do this together.
 Remember, Refuse, Reduce, Reuse, Recycle.